Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 > :information_source: **Bold text** in the table matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box or select in the Azure portal.

 <details>
-  <summary>:computer: Alternative: Register the application using az-cli</summary>
+  <summary>:computer: Alternative: register the application using az-cli</summary>

 1. Register a new Azure AD app